Recently released data found that most of the PPP loans went to mostly larger companies. Learn how Dupaco helped the small businesses.

 The loans are intended to help your business meet financial obligations and operating expenses that could have been met had the pandemic not occurred.

-And starting the week of April 6, 2021, the SBA will raise the loan limit for the COVID-19 EIDL program:
+Starting the week of April 6, 2021, the SBA raised the loan limit for the COVID-19 EIDL program:

 - Original limit: Six months of economic injury with a maximum loan amount of $150,000.